ofigue/Machine-Learning-Portfolio/README.md

 ## [Pump it Up: Data Mining the Water Table](https://github.com/ofigue/Tazmania_WaterPump)

-This project is based on the competition Driven Data published related to an earthquake [1] that took place at Nepal on April 2015.
-In this proyect it is analysed the elements that eventually affect the degree of damage that a natural disaster, such as an earthquake, can cause.
-Then predictive models had been built in order to approximate a precise solution, which is measured with the performance metric required for the problem.
-To run the project, refer to the end of README.md file.
+This project is based on the competition Driven Data® had published about water pumps in Tanzania, a large country that suffers from access to good quality water.
+The information for the competition was obtained by the Tanzania Ministry of Water using an open source platform called Taarifa.

 ## [Richter's Predictor: Modeling Earthquake damage](https://github.com/ofigue/RichterPrediction)